|

 Your weekend includes:

-* Friday evening poets' reception
+* Friday evening Poets' Dinner (optional)

-* Sessions on generating new work and on craft
+* Sessions on generating new work and on craft (3 poets-in-residence)

 * Swag Bags (books, notebooks, and more...)